United Kingdom. HISTORY The first Britons (people who live in the United Kingdom) were the Picts, who arrived about 10,000 years ago.

 Great Britain (the formerly separate realms of England and Scotland, and the principality of Wales. ) Northern Ireland (also known as Ulster) Numerous smaller islands including the Isle of Wight, Anglesey, and the Scilly, Orkney, Shetland, and Hebridean archipelagos.
 The UK is an island nation in Western Europe just off the coast of France.
 The mainland areas lie between latitudes 49°N and 59°N and longitudes 8°W to 2°E. Let's talk about the UK (still with Scotland) At the beginning of the new school year teachers usually explain to their students what they are going to study.

 We can introduce UK culture into the English classroom to help our students improve their English and at the same time learn about values and ways of doing things which may be different to theirs.
 Learning about life and culture in the UK can be very motivating as it brings the language alive for learners and creates a link between language and real life.
 See if you agree with these comments from teachers on teaching UK culture to their teenage learners: ‘We need to avoid reinforcing erroneous British stereotypes to our teenagers.
-Not everyone in the UK is very formal and drinks tea at five o’clock!’
-‘Culture is the fifth skill in addition to reading, writing, listening and speaking.
-‘I try to make British culture "real" to my students.
-What materials can I use to introduce UK culture?
 Walk through.
 Word on the Street.
+Liverpool History Animation.

 British customs and traditions are famous all over the world.
 When people think of Britain they often think of people drinking tea, eating fish and chips and wearing bowler hats, but there is more to Britain than just those things.
 Enjoy!
 UK.
 Test your geography knowledge - England counties.
 Quiz: Test Your British Geography Knowledge.
 Britain is Great.
 Learning about War: Using BBC Video to Teach the Second World War.
 The Second World War dominates the landscape of the twentieth century.